HOW CAN I ATTEND CITY COLLEGES OF CHICAGO AT LOW OR NO COST?

 As a CHA resident, you may also qualify for the Partners in Education Program which will cover the cost of tuition and required books/materials.
 Please contact the Partners in Education team at firstname.lastname@example.org for more information on eligibility.

-Seeking to enroll in the Partners in Education for the FALL 2021 Session?
+Seeking to enroll in the Partners in Education for the Spring 2023 Sessions?
 Please be aware of the deadlines below!

 FREQUENTLY ASKED QUESTIONS